 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening.
+You need a prior authorization to go to network hospitals and certain doctors, including specialists for certain services.
+There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening.
 You must use network providers.
-Out-of-Network 35% coinsurance.
+Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$265 copay for Medicare-covered ambulance services.
+The copays specified above apply to one-way trips by ambulance.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Non-emergent ambulance services require prior authorization.